 Conclusion

 In this blog, we have discussed the GST rates for export supplies, the tax rate structure for export transactions, and the export supply and corresponding GST rates.
 These provisions aim to boost the export sector, which is vital for India’s economic growth and development.
 By reducing the tax burden on the exporters, GST enhances their competitiveness in the global market and encourages them to explore new opportunities and markets.
-GST also ensures that the tax revenue is collected at the point of consumption rather than at the end of origin, thereby avoiding the distortion of the tax base and the leakage of tax revenue.
+GST collects the tax revenue at the point of consumption, not at the point of origin.
+This approach helps avoid the distortion of the tax base and prevents the leakage of tax revenue.

 Frequently Asked Questions(FAQs)